Anxiety and Depression Featured Image

 Psychodynamic Therapy

-This approach explores past experiences and unconscious patterns that may be contributing to your anxiety or depression.
-It is particularly helpful for those who feel stuck in recurring emotional struggles.
+This approach explores past experiences and unconscious patterns that may contribute to anxiety.
+It is particularly helpful if your anxiety connects to stressful or traumatic experiences or a traumatic event in your life.

 Mindfulness-Based Therapy